Learn how to plant Dahlia tubers in the ground to fill your gardens with beautiful blooms from mid-summer through fall.

 Where to Plant Dahlia Tubers

-Dahlia tubers should be planted in a site with optimal sun exposure that receives at least 6-8 hours of full sun each day if you are planting tubers in a hot climate, plant in a location where the dahlias will have morning sun and afternoon shade.
+Dahlia tubers should be planted in a site with optimal sun exposure that receives at least 6-8 hours of full sun each day if you are planting tubers in a hot climate, plant them in a location where the dahlias will have morning sun and afternoon shade.

 Knowing where to plant your dahlia tubers is essential for helping your flowers thrive.
 Dahlias grow best in fertile, rich, well-drained, loosened soil.

-How Deep Do you Plant Dahlia Tubers
+How Deep to Plant Dahlia Tubers

 Dahlias should be planted where the plant’s crown (where the tuber connects to the main stem) is at a depth of 3-4 inches of soil.